jorgebucaran/hyperapp/docs/lifecycle-events.md

 # Lifecycle Events

-Lifecycle events are custom function handlers invoked at various points in the life of a [virtual node](/docs/core.md#virtual-nodes).
+Lifecycle events are custom function handlers invoked at various points in the life of a [virtual node](/docs/virtual-nodes.md).

 ## oncreate

 Type: ([element](https://developer.mozilla.org/en-US/docs/Web/API/Element))

-Called when an element is created, but before it is inserted into the DOM.
+The oncreate event is fired when the element is created, but before it is inserted into the DOM.
 Use this method to start animations before an element is rendered.

 ## oninsert

 Type: ([element](https://developer.mozilla.org/en-US/docs/Web/API/Element))

-Fired after an element is created and inserted into the DOM.
+The oninsert event is fired after the element is created and inserted into the DOM.
 Use this event to wrap third party libraries that require a reference to a DOM node, etc.

 ## onupdate

 Type: ([element](https://developer.mozilla.org/en-US/docs/Web/API/Element))

-Fired when the element's data is updated.
+The onupdate event is fired every time the element's data is updated.

 ## onremove

 Type: ([element](https://developer.mozilla.org/en-US/docs/Web/API/Element))

-Fired before the element is removed from the DOM.
+The onremove event is fired when the element is going to be removed from the DOM.

-Note that you are responsible for removing the element when using this event.
+You are responsible for removing the element if you use this event.

 ```js
 if (element.parentNode) {